guoxuxu/guoxuxu.github.io/_pages/about.md

 ------
 My research interests are at the intersection of machine learning and natural language processing, motivated by a variety of real-world problems from our society, such as those in healthcare and industrial scenarios.
-Recently, I am thinking about new ways to gain a comprehensive understanding of LLMs and better utilize them for research.
+Recently, I am thinking about new ways to understand the emerging properties of LLMs and better utilize them for research.
 Feel free to reach out if you have research questions to discuss.

 During PhD, I was driven by developing methods to adapt large-scale pretrained language models to low-resource domains against potential domain shift.
 Check out my [survey](https://arxiv.org/pdf/2211.03154.pdf) about related literatures.
 My thesis, titled [Data-Efficient Domain Adaptation for Pretrained Language Models](https://dr.ntu.edu.sg/handle/10356/167965),